daspec/www.daspec.com/guides/install.md

 Both the console tool and the NPM script set-up will report a non-zero exit code in case of any failures or exceptions during processing.
 This means that you can use those scripts straight away in a continuous integration setup.
 However, it's a good idea to change the standard list of formatters to something more easily machine consumable.

+## In a browser

+The core DaSpec code is available as a simple bundle (without any third party dependencies) through Bower.
+To install it, just use

+    bower install daspec

+You can then wire up components and execute arbitrary DaSpec specifications.

+    markdownFormatter = new DaSpec.MarkdownResultFormatter();
+    runner = new DaSpec.Runner(defineSteps, markdownFormatter);
+    runner.example(spec);
+    result = markdownFormatter.formattedResults();

+For an example project, see the [daspec-js-bower-example project on GitHub](https://github.com/daspec/daspec-js-bower-example)